db47h/grog/README.md

 overhead per call on the same low-end CPU (half that on a i5 6300U @2.3GHz).
 This doesn't bode well performance wise, but I might test it at some point.

-### Supported platforms
+## Supported platforms

-Desktop: the app package supports GLFW and SDL2 which should cover Windows, macOS, Linux and BSDs.
-Since I can only test Linux, any contributions to make it compile out of the box on anything else is welcome.
+Desktop: Anywhere you can create an use an OpenGL context with the OpenGL 2.1 API.
+This should cover Windows, macOS, Linux and BSDs.
+The gl sub-package may not provide the proper build flags for Windows/macOS; contributions welcome!

 Mobile: Android support is planned.
 Contributions welcome for iOS.

-Raspberry Pi: Support planned.
-The SDL2 frontend should work on the Pi, but this needs to be tested.

 Only OpenGL and OpenGL ES will be supported for the time being.